-The aim of this leaflet is to help you make a choice about having a transnasal endoscopy (TNE).
-It describes how a TNE is carried out and explains the benefits and risks.
-It will also help you prepare for the procedure.
+The aim of this leaflet is to help you make a choice about having a gastroscopy.
+It describes how a gastroscopy is carried out and explains the benefits and risks.

 It is important that you follow the instructions about stopping food and drink before the test.
 This is for your safety.
 If you do not follow the advice given it may not be possible to do your procedure and you may have to return on another day.